LMFT vs Mental Health Counselor (LPC) – What’s the Difference?

 LMFT and LPC Differences and Similarities

-The main differences between an LMFT versus LPC are the populations they work with and the issues that are being treated.
+The main differences between an LMFT and an LPC are the populations they work with and the issues they treat.
 LMFTs are more likely to treat issues in marriage and family dynamics.
 LPCs treat mental health issues that may be rooted in a variety of causes, though some LPCs will work with clients who have mental health issues stemming from familial or spousal causes.

-It’s the goal of an LMFT to create better harmony within couples or families.
-The goal of an LPC is to help the individuals or groups they work with to improve habits affecting their mental health.
+The goal of an LMFT is to create greater harmony within couples or families.
+The goal of an LPC is to help the individuals or groups they work with improve habits that affect their mental health.

 While there are differences, there are many similarities between LMFTs and LPCs.
 These include: